 Some periods of flooding are beneficial as they scour out silt, introduce fresh gravel and create a fresh supply of woody debris.

-Excessive ‘flashiness’ or frequent and very rapid rises and falls in water level are often cause by mismanaged drainage or land use that alows rainfall to run off the land very rapidly .
+Excessive ‘flashiness’ or frequent and very rapid rises and falls in water level are often caused by mismanaged drainage or land use that alows rainfall to run off the land very rapidly .
 This is a problem which results in excessive erosion as well as flooding.

 2. Water quality

 Legislation over the past 30 years has meant that the amount of point source pollution from industry and sewage treatment works has reduced enormously.
 In many ways, the quality of our water has never been better and this is good for trout, sea trout and salmon.